 - The first is to push off the wall with your foot before the hands take over to maintain balance.

-- The second is to already lean as little as possible with your foot and use only your hands to take off.
-For this, you're going to want to push hard on your fingers which will gently pull you back and away from the wall.
-It's when you're at this stage that I think you should also start seriously working in parallel without the wall.
+- The second is to lean as little as possible with your foot anduse only your hands to come off.
+For that, you're going to want push hard on your fingers, which will bring you gently backwards, away from the wall and bring you back to the ground.

 Fear of falling

-When you start doing Handstands without a wall; it is important to eliminate any fear you may have, especially in terms of falls.
+When you start doing Handstands without a wall, it is important toeliminate all fear you may have, especially at the falls.

-Now that you know how to fall, we can start to learn the Handstand.
+Now that you know how to fall, we are going to focus on this famous position!

 Jumping in Handstand

-I advise to always start with your hands on the ground, as we have seen before; rather than projecting from standing.
-But it's up to your preference.
+I always recommend going with hands on the ground as we have seen previously, rather than projecting oneself upright.

-As a general rule, I recommend looking a little over the hands rather than trying to tuck your head in, which will complicate the balance).
+As a general rule, I recommend looking a little above the hands rather than trying to tuck your head (which may complicate the balance).
 Here's what to do and what not to do.

-- First of all, you have to start with the shoulders above the hands and not behind them, so that they are already close to their final position.
+- First of all, you have to start with shoulders above hands and not behind them, so that they are already close to their final position.

-- You will also be directing the movement with your hips, not your feet.
-The hips should be above the shoulders before your feet and ideally it should stay there.
+- You will also direct the movement with your hips and not with your feet.
+The hips should come over the shoulders before your feet, and ideally it should stay there.

-- Speaking of the feet, you should try not to tighten them particularly, or at least not too early.
-Usually, you will almost prefer to wait until the leg you are jumping with is in position and in balance before bringing the second back.
+- Speaking of feet, you should try to do not tighten them or at least not too soon.
+Generally, you'd almost prefer to wait until the leg you're jumping with is in position and in balance before bringing the second one back.

-- Finally, lastly, you want to keep your hips parallel to your hands for as long as possible and twist only when you fall.
-So not before, except possibly to learn how to fall.
+- Lastly, you want to keep your hips parallel to your hands as long as possible and twister only when you fall.

-Now, let's see how to hold onto a Handstand!
+Now, let's see how to hold this position! 🤸♂️

 Hold well in Handstand

-My best advice is really to train it over and over again every day, if you can.
+My best advice is really to train it again and again. everyday, if you can.

-Because it really is by dint of repetitions that you will have it and improve it at the beginning of the progression, when you're looking to hold out longer against the wall.
-I advise you to add several sets of these exercises during training.
-I also advise you to do max attempts quite often, for example once every morning and every evening against a wall in your bedroom, try to hold out as long as possible.
+Repetition is the only way to to see her and improve it.
+I also advise you to make max attempts quite often, for example once every morning and every evening against a wall in your bedroom, try to hold it as long as possible.

 To hope to hold out, you must be fresh.
-So if you miss 3, 4, 5 times in a row, rest a little while, just to be ready to start afresh afterwards.
+So if you miss 3, 4, 5 times in a row, rest a little while, to be ready to start again afterward 💪

 Likewise, you should combine work with a wall in addition to without.
 For example, you could do 10 minutes of each, history to garner enough attempts to jump, but also time spent upside down.

 We've seen how to fall, but don't forget that it's a last resort!
-As long as you're up there, you'll have to fight to stay there!
+As long as you're up there you will have to fight to stay there !

 And here are some techniques to make it happen:

-First of all, avoid stepping on your hands so as not to fall; unless you seek to train it as such; it's a bad habit that won't help much in holding a handstand.
+First of all, avoid walking on your hands so as not to fall, it is a bad habit which isn't going to help much with holding a Handstand securely.

 Otherwise, when you are going to fall forward, ie on your back.
 The best prevention method available to you is to push hard on your fingers, as we have seen.
-You can also go to Low Back Handstand, but here it is much more advanced.
+You can also go to Hollow Back Handstand, but it is much more advanced.

-In order not to land on your feet in your starting position, the best thing to do is already learn not to push too hard on your fingers and to release the pressure at the right time.
+In order not to fall back on your feet in your starting position, the best thing to do is to learn not to push too hard on your fingers and to release the pressure at the right time.

 Two additional tips to help you find and keep your balance:

-- First, if you have the luxury of having someone to help you, it can be very effective for him or her to extend their arms to either side of your legs while gently pushing the other side to help you find your point of balance.
-In fact, it may also help you reduce your fear of falling at the start.
+- First, if you have the luxury of having someone to help you, it can be very effective for him or her to extend their arms on either side of your legs while pushing gently on the other side to help you find your balance point.
+Besides, it may as well help you in the beginning to reduce your fear of falling.

-- Otherwise, in 2nd, if you find something about the height of your feet, for example a pull-up bar or a ceiling not very high, you can also use it by pushing against, to find the balance before releasing. pressure.
+- Secondly, if you find something at about the height of your feet, for example a pull-up bar or a low ceiling, you can also use it as a pushing against, find the balance before releasing the pressure.

 How to improve your mobility?

 The downward facing dog pose is great for improving your mobility.
-It is possible to do it against a wall, or on the floor.
+It is possible to do it against a wall or on the ground.
 No need to keep your legs straight, since it is not the hamstrings that you are trying to stretch.
-On the other hand, of course, never dig your back and gently push yourself outside your comfort zone.

-There are several more important points about the Right Handstand.
-For example, having straight legs is good, but as you can see, it is not always enough.
+There are still several important points about the Right Handstand.
+For instance, have straight legs, that's good, but as you can see, it's not not always enough.

-You may have noticed it, but to have a straight back, you will also have to tuck your belly voluntarily.
-More specifically, you will have to contract your transverse abdominis.
+You may have noticed, but to have a straight back, you will also have to pull in your belly voluntarily.
+More specifically, you will have to contract your transverse abdominal.

-You can first play with the positioning of your hands, such as training balances with wide or tight holds for different sensations.
+You can first play with the positioning of your hands, such as training balances with wide grips ou tight for different feelings.

-And you can turn to the outside for more difficulty, but also an easier transition to other movements like planks or semi-planks, for example.
+You can turn to the outside for more difficulty, but also an easier transition to other movements such as planks or semi-planks, for example.

-You can also watch the video on this subject just here !
+To watch the video about it: just here !